Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/loops-and-if-statements.rst

    :alt: Loops and If Statements
    :align: center

-The following code snippet is a nested loop example of a 2 digit odometer:
+The following code snippet is the solution to the above problem:

 .. tabs::